5-C-Folio/item-remap/README.md

     "password" --password,
     "server": -- serverAddress}`
 2) Pull an up to date locations tsv file, and update script with correct directory
+3) Pull an up to date loan type tsv file and update script with correct directory
-3) comment out rownum in WHERE clause of SQL query.
+4) comment out rownum in WHERE clause of SQL query.
 ROWNUM is included to avoid processing the entire database, which will be a very large file
-4) Set chucks for generator function.
+5) Set chucks for generator function.
 The generator function will prevent a memory error and apply the remap function.
 It can go much higher than the default 100
-5) Run program and specify Aleph school prefix code
+6) Run program and specify Aleph school prefix code
-6) Run.
+7) Run.
 This will produce a very large file

 ### Known Issues
 * Rownum and chunk size are hardcoded